-This article discusses the visual design of Puzzledorf, looking at the visual style but also how the graphics tie in to game design to enhance the users experience, including subjects such as how the visuals are used to communicate ideas with and engage the player and help teach through design.
+This article discusses the visual design of Puzzledorf, looking at the visual style but also how the graphics tie in to game design, communicating ideas and teaching through design.

 Searching For a Style

-I want to start with a background on how I concepted the visual style and the process behind it.
+I want to start with a background on how I conceptualized the visual style and the process behind it.
 Before we dive in, some quick images of the final look.

 The visual look of Puzzledorf was quite fluid in the beginning.
 Back when I was studying 2D animation, we watched videos from an interesting series called “The Animator’s Survival Kit“.
 It’s absolutely fantastic and worth getting a hold of for anyone serious about animating.
 The man who produced it is in fact the animator who designed Roger Rabbit.
 There’s a very interesting story in there about how he designs the visuals of a cartoon.